General matrix transform method for the Riesz space fractional advection-dispersion equations: Introduction

-Various explanations were offered for fractional-order derivatives and integrals can be mentioned such as the Riemann-Liouville, Caputo, Gr\"{u}nwald-Letnikov and other approaches.
-The Riesz fractional derivative in the article dealing with this type of derivative which combined on the left and right Riemann-Liouville derivatives with coefficients with respect to the corresponding order.
-This type derivative is showcased in the fractional advection-dispersion equation that is applied to model the transport of passive tracers carried by fluid flow in a porous medium \cite{Feng2016}.\\
+Various explanations were offered for fractional-order derivatives and integrals can be mentioned such as the Riemann-Liouville, Caputo, Gr\"{u}nwald-Letnikov and other approaches \cite{Borhanifar2012433,Borhanifar2013427,Borhanifar2015466}.
+The Riesz fractional derivative in the article dealing with this type of derivative which combined on the left and right Riemann-Liouville derivatives with coefficients with respect to the corresponding order \cite{Valizadeh202018}.
+This type derivative is showcased in the fractional advection-dispersion equation that is applied to model the transport of passive tracers carried by fluid flow in a porous medium.\\

+According to importance of subject, a number of mathematicians and researchers have done theoretical studies in the field of fractional calculus.
+Abbas and Ragusa \cite{Abbas20201} scrutinized the solvability of Langevin equations with two Hadamard fractional derivatives via Mittag-Leffler functions.
+The regularity properties of solutions of elliptic, parabolic and ultraparabolic equations of second order with discontinuous coefficients have been discussed in depth \cite{Ragusa201294}.
+Ragusa and Scapellato \cite{Ragusa201751} obtained regularity results for solutions of partial differential equations of parabolic type.
+Valizadeh et al. \cite{Valizadeh202012} surveyed optimal feedback control for fractional semilinear integro-differential equations in an arbitrary Banach space.
 Review, analyze and solve these equations is a concern for researchers.
 To obtain a closed form solution to these problems is not always possible and in many cases impossible.
 Therefore, approximate methods must be used to resolve these issues.\\